Makem and Clancy: Background

 After initially achieving fame with The Clancy Brothers, Tommy Makem began a solo career in 1969.
-After Tommy left, the Clancy Brothers began scaling back their busy touring schedule to the point that, by the mid-70s, they were touring only part of the year.
+After Makem's departure, the Clancy Brothers began scaling back their busy touring schedule to the point that, by the mid-'70s, they were touring only part of the year.
 When not touring with his brothers, Liam Clancy started performing solo.
-In late 1974, suffering financial setbacks because of misreported taxes, Liam filed for bankruptcy and moved his family to live with his in-laws in Calgary, Alberta, Canada.
-Liam's brother-in-law, Leo Cote, began producing a series of successful local solo gigs for Liam.
-Liam's concerts in Calgary caught the attention of a television producer, who signed him for thirteen episodes of his own syndicated music and talk show for the Spring season of 1975.
+In late 1974, suffering financial setbacks because of misreported taxes, Clancy filed for bankruptcy and moved his family to live with his in-laws in Calgary, Alberta, Canada.
+Clancy's brother-in-law, Leo Cote, began producing a series of successful local solo gigs for him.
+Clancy's concerts in Calgary caught the attention of a television producer, who signed him for thirteen episodes of his own syndicated music and talk show for the Spring season of 1975.
 The show was a hit and was renewed for twenty-six more episodes for the 1975–1976 season.
-He also released his first solo album in ten years, Farewell to Tarwaithie, notable for his first recording of "The Dutchman".
+He also released his first solo album in ten years, Farewell to Tarwathie, notable for his first recording of "The Dutchman".

 At the same time, Makem was also achieving success in releasing seven solo albums, sold-out concerts, and television appearances, including a Canadian television series of his own.

 Makem and Clancy both performed as solo acts at the Cleveland Irish Festival in July 1975.
 According to interviews, the two of them had to keep meeting with each other to make sure the other did not sing the same songs at each other's separate gigs.
 They decided to team up for a one-time performance together at the festival.
 Their pairing was successful, and they received an enthusiastic standing ovation from the audience.
-Soon after, Clancy invited Makem onto his Canadian television series, "The Liam Clancy Show."
-On the final show of the season, Makem appeared as a guest; this hit episode, which won a Canadian Emmy Award for 'best half-hour entertainment in a variety show,' led to the two of them being signed together for twenty-six additional episodes on television in the 1976–1977 season.
-Their series was called "The Makem & Clancy Show."
+Soon after, Clancy invited Makem onto his Canadian television series, "The Liam Clancy Show".
+On the final show of the season, Makem appeared as a guest; this hit episode, which won an Emmy Award for Best Half-hour Entertainment in a Variety Show, led to the two of them being signed together for twenty-six additional episodes on television in the 1976–1977 season.
+Their series was called "The Makem & Clancy Show".